Prakarsha01/Plagiarism-Detector/README.md

 ## Acknowledgments

 This project is part of the **Udacity Machine Learning Engineer Nanodegree** course on Udacity.
 Special thanks to the course instructor for the guidance and inspiration.

-Please see the [README](https://github.com/udacity/ML_SageMaker_Studies/tree/master/README.md) in the root directory for instructions on setting up a SageMaker notebook and downloading the project files (as well as the other notebooks).